chrisshaji/ASME-Go-Kart-2024-25/README.md

 # ASME Go Kart 2024-25
-This was a very fun project where I got to work on creating a drivable Go-kart.
+This was a very fun project where I got to work on creating a drivable Go-kart!

 ## Initial Design Goals
 We started off brainstorming ideas for our go-kart with two main goals in mind; maximum speed and good cornering.
 One factor that plays a